-A Mercedes-Benz 300 SLR Uhlenhaut Coupé from 1955 has been sold at auction for a record price of 135 million EUR to a private collector.
+A Mercedes-Benz 300 SLR Uhlenhaut Coupé from 1955 has been auctioned off for a record price of 135 million EUR to a private collector.
 This icon of automotive history is an absolute rarity – one of just two prototypes built at the time.

 Named after its creator and chief engineer, Rudolf Uhlenhaut, it is considered to be one of the finest examples of automotive engineering and design by automotive experts and enthusiasts worldwide.